 - 40 copies of the Participation Promo: Nitrel Glycerin (20 for each tournament)

 - 6 copies of the Premium Promo: Hellspawn Stout (3 for each tournament)

 - 2 Season 3 Winner Pins awarded to the champion of each tournament.

-- 5 Wild Card Prizes: 1 each of the RDI Beer Coasters and a pair of metal Fortitude and Alcohol Content Markers!
+- 2 Wild Card Prizes: 1 random pick of 4 RDI Beer Coaster designs and a pair of metal Fortitude and Alcohol Content Markers!